 Running - the more you dig into it the more there is to learn.
 It is a complex puzzle with some, at times, frustratingly ambiguous answers.

-This week I took steps to remove some of that ambiguity when I visited Precision Hydration HQ to talk about my sweat.
+This week I took steps to remove some of that ambiguity when I visited Precision Fuel & Hydration HQ to talk about my sweat.

-I was introduced to Precision Hydration (PH) when I first met Ben and Justin from Maverick Race in Chamonix while I was guiding on their first-ever trail running camp in the Alps.
-They both raved about PH's products, gave me some stuff to try and after the camp I did a bit more digging.
+I was introduced to Precision Fuel & Hydration when I first met Ben and Justin from Maverick Race in Chamonix while I was guiding on their first-ever trail running camp in the Alps.
+They both raved about Precision Fuel & Hydration's products, gave me some stuff to try and after the camp I did a bit more digging.

-There are plenty of sports drink brands out there but what impressed me straight away was PH's education first approach.
+There are plenty of sports drink brands out there but what impressed me straight away was Precision Fuel & Hydration's education first approach.
 I quickly learnt that, for most people, there is simply not enough sodium in most off the shelf drink products and after doing the online sweat test on their website it seemed clear that I was probably losing quite a lot of sodium when I sweat.

 But why is it important to replace the sodium lost through sweat?